 Behaviors Associated with Binge Eating Disorder

 Binge eating disorder is the most common eating disorder found in the United States.
-Hallmarks of the illness include:
+Hallmarks and behavior of the illness include:

 - Recurrent episodes in which someone binge eats.
 A binge eating episode is characterized by someone consuming a large amount of food over a short period of time as they feel out of control.

 - In the aftermath of a binge eating episode, it is likely that someone will experience emotions such as shame, guilt, or perhaps even distress

 This disorder can come with several different health risks, some of which may even be life-threatening emergencies.
 This emphasizes the importance of early intervention and finding the best-suited treatment program, which may start with looking out for potential signs that someone is suffering from this illness.